.png)

 “The best customer experiences are proactive, not reactive.”

-But most surveys are built for post-event analysis, not prevention.
+But most surveys are still built primarily for post-event analysis instead of operational responsiveness.

 A score drops.